 There isn’t an exact date or time when Golden Retrievers and Poodles were first bred, but they were first marketed by breeders in the early 1990s.
-It is thought that the success of the Labradoodle and Cockapoo brought about the idea of the Goldendoodle.
+It is thought that the success of the Labradoodle and Cockapoo brought about the idea of the Goldendoodle breed.

-Goldendoodles are gentle, affectionate, and easy going.
+Goldendoodles are gentle and affectionate dogs with an easy-going temperament.
 They are extremely intelligent, and according to the Goldendoodle Association of North America, they score in the top 4 of the 150 smartest breeds.
-They are extremely social dogs and love to be with their fur parents.
+They have an extremely social personality and love to be with their fur parents.

 If you are looking for a watchdog, a Goldendoodle isn’t for you.
 They tend to get along with everyone and usually don’t bark at people they don’t recognize.
-Their loving and social personality allows them to be a great family pet, as they get along with kids and other pets.
+The loving and social Goldendoodle personality makes them great family pets, as they get along with kids and other pets.
 Keep in mind, because a Goldendoodle is a mix of two different dogs, sometimes you will get more of a Poodle’s personality, and sometimes you will get more of a Golden Retriever’s personality.
 Their temperament is not entirely predictable.

 Because they are so intelligent, Goldendoodles are easy to train and are often recommended for first-time or timid pet owners.
 Some even call Goldendoodles people pleasers because they always want to make their fur parent happy.
 If your Goldendoodle is a people pleaser, training will be a breeze.
-Training should be rewarded with positive reinforcements.
+Good Goldendoodle behavior should be rewarded with positive reinforcements.

 Exercise Requirements for a Goldendoodle

-Goldendoodles require 20-30 minutes of exercise each day to prevent them from getting bored.
+Goldendoodles require 20-30 minutes of exercise each day to prevent them from getting bored and keep them in good health.
 If possible, take your Goldendoodle swimming.
 Both Golden Retrievers and Poodles are water dogs, making the Goldendoodle a swimming fanatic.
 It is recommended that you do not adopt a Goldendoodle if you live in an apartment because Goldendoodles need plenty of room to roam around and play.

-Despite their large size, Goldendoodles usually live anywhere from 10 to 15 years old.
+Despite their large size, a Goldendoodle lifespan ranges anywhere from 10 to 15 years.

 Popularity of a Goldendoodle